NUBIC/ncs_navigator_deployment/chef/cookbooks/cas/README.md

 This cookbook includes the following recipes:

 1. `database`: sets up a database and database user account for the CAS server
-2. `server`: installs the CAS server into Tomcat 6, and configures an Apache 2 server to proxy to the Tomcat instance
+2. `server`: installs the CAS server into Tomcat 6
+3. `callback`: sets up CAS proxy callbacks for Passenger
+4. `apache`: exposes CAS components over HTTPS via Apache

 Requirements
 ============